djprofessorkash/djprofessorkash/README.md

 #### 🥊 Personal Interests and Hobbies:
 - Muay thai kickboxing and MMA.
-- Hip hop lyricism and modern poetry.
+- Indofuturism and decolonizing tech.
 - Public speaking and creative writing.
 - Food ethnography, design, and culture.